kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 wheels are displaced the same amount and in the same direction.
 This is representative of what would happen when the vehicle is lowered.

-Based on published data for the Acura RSX from the National Highway Traffic Safety Administration, the following values are used for the weight distribution and the centre of gravity height:
+Based on published data for the Acura RSX by the National Highway Traffic Safety Administration, the following values are used for the weight distribution and the centre of gravity height: